On the Alexander polynomials of conic-line arrangements: Free curves and pencils of conics

 \section{Free curves and pencils of conics}

 In this section we recall first the definition of free and nearly free curves.
-In the sequel, many of the constructed curves have not only intresting Alexander polynomials, but turn out to be either free or nearly free.
+In the sequel, many of the constructed curves have not only interesting Alexander polynomials, but turn out to be either free or nearly free.
 Let $C : f=0$ be a reduced curve in $\mathbb{P}^{2}$ of degree $d$ defined by $f \in S$.
-Denote by $M(f) := S/ J_{f}$ the Milnor algebra. \begin{definition} We say that $C$ is $m$-syzygy when $M(f)$ has the following minimal graded free resolution
+Denote by $M(f) := S/ J_{f}$ the Milnor algebra, where $J_{f}$ is the Jacobian ideal, i.e., the ideal spanned by the partials $\partial_{x}f, \partial_{y}f, \partial_{z}f$. \begin{definition} We say that $C$ is $m$-syzygy when $M(f)$ has the following minimal graded free resolution

-with $e_{1} \leq e_{2} \leq ... \leq e_{m-2}$ and $1\leq d_{1} \leq ... \leq d_{m}$. \end{definition} In the setting of the above definition, we define the minimal degree of the Jacobian relations among the partial derivatives of $f$, namely
+with $e_{1} \leq e_{2} \leq \ldots \leq e_{m-2}$ and $1\leq d_{1} \leq \ldots \leq d_{m}$. \end{definition} In the setting of the above definition, we define the minimal degree of the Jacobian relations among the partial derivatives of $f$, namely

 \begin{definition} We say that \begin{itemize} \item $C$ is free if and only if $m=2$ and $d_{1}+d_{2}=d-1$. \item $C$ is nearly-free if and only if $m=3$, $d_{1}+d_{2} = d$, $d_{2}=d_{3}$. \end{itemize} In both cases, we call the pair $(d_1,d_2)$ the exponents of the curve $C$.
 Finally, for a reduced curve $C\subset \mathbb{P}^{2}_{\mathbb{C}}$ let us denote by $\tau(C)$ the total Tjurina number of $C$ and by $\mu(C)$ the total Milnor number of $C$.
-If all singularities of $C$ are quasi homogeneous, then $\tau(C) = \mu(C)$, and it follows from \cite{Reiffen}.
-There are characterization of free and nearly free curves in terms of the total Tjurina number -- see \cite{Dmax,duP} for all necessary details.
+If all the singularities of $C$ are quasi-homogeneous, then, according to \cite{Reiffen}, one has $\tau(C) = \mu(C)$.
+There are characterizations of free and nearly free curves in terms of the total Tjurina number -- see \cite{Dmax,duP} for all necessary details.

 In the remaining of this section we apply Theorem \ref{thmPEN} to curves coming from pencils of conics.
-We start by recalling the classification of pencils of conics $\PPP: tq_1+sq_2=0$ in $\PP^2$ which contains smooth conics.
+We start by recalling the classification of pencils of conics $\PPP: tq_1+sq_2=0$ in $\PP^2$ which contain smooth conics.
 Let $B:q_1=q_2=0$ be the base locus, regarded as a scheme in $\PP^2$, and let $s$ and $s'$ be the number of conics which are union of two distinct lines in $\PPP$, respectively the number of conics which are double lines in $\PPP$.
+We will use a rather standard convention of describing base loci, for instance by $B = p_{1} + p_{2} + p_{3} + p_{4}$ we mean the base locus $B$ consisting of $4$ distinct points.
 Then the following result is well-known, see \cite[Section 3]{AEI} or \cite{Per}.

-\begin{thm} With the above notation, the following 5 cases occur for a pencil of conics $\PPP$ in $\PP^2$ which contains smooth conics. \begin{enumerate}
+\begin{thm} With the above notation, the following $5$ cases occur for a pencil of conics $\PPP$ in $\PP^2$ which contains smooth conics. \begin{enumerate}

 \item Type I (the generic case): $B=p_1+p_2+p_3+p_4$, $s=3$, $s'=0$.

 \item Type II: $B=2p_1+p_2+p_3$, $s=2$, $s'=0$.

 \item Type III: $B=3p_1+p_2$, $s=1$, $s'=0$.